Skip to content

 Pearl Export Drum Kit

-I love photography, too.
-I can do some graphic design but most of all, I know what looks good – I have the “eye” you could say.
+I love photography, too (yeah, everyone kind of does now).
+I can also do some graphic design but most of all, I know what looks good – I have the “eye” you could say.

 I Might Be in a Fictitious (or Real) Band or Two